 • events that contribute to students’ hands-on learning.

 This handbook will provide an overview of the four components of the project, including challenges that arose and opportunities that could limit the challenge.
-We have also included best practice tips for successful implementation of the project in your community and testimonials from stakeholders that can share their experiences with using the materials, participating in the events, and using the matching database.
+We have also included best practice tips for successful implementation of the project in your community and testimonials from community partners that can share their experiences with using the materials, participating in the events, and using the matching database.

 We created three guides as part of this initiative.